Academic Calendar 2024-2025

 3. Engage transmedial fandom through participant observation.

-4. Evaluate speculative media practices, personally and globally.
+4. Evaluate speculative media practices, personally, and globally.

-5. Navigate and parse divergent perspectives on speculative media content, form, and cultural Impact.
+5. Navigate and parse divergent perspectives on speculative media content, form, and cultural impact.

 6. Understand speculative media from a perspective of fiction, fans, and franchises.